LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Row Indices

-The RowNode interface does not include a row index.
-This omission is intentional.
-A row node does not always correspond to a rendered row.
-The grid's data source creates row nodes, and some data sources, such as the Server Data Source, can return rows that are not yet visible.
+The RowNode interface intentionally omits a row index because a row node does not always correspond to a rendered row.
+The grid’s data source creates row nodes, and some data sources, such as the server data source, can return rows that are not yet visible.
 These rows do not have a defined row index.

 The marker column displays the row index for each rendered row.
 The following cell renderer adds 1 to the index because LyteNyte Grid uses zero-based indexing: